koimoee/ProCommit/README.md

 ### OpenAI

-- `procommit.openAI.apiKey`: OpenAI API Key.
+- `procommit.openAI.apiKey`: API Key.
 Needed for generating AI commit messages
-- `procommit.openAI.gptVersion`: Version of GPT used by OpenAI
+- `procommit.openAI.gptVersion`: Version of GPT used
-- `procommit.openAI.customEndpoint`: Custom endpoint URL for OpenAI API
+- `procommit.openAI.customEndpoint`: Custom endpoint URL
 - `procommit.openAI.temperature`: Controls randomness.
 Lowering results in less random completions.
 As the temperature approaches zero, the model will become deterministic and repetitive
 - `procommit.openAI.maxTokens`: The maximum number of tokens to generate.
 Requests can use up to 2048 tokens shared between prompt and completion